Wopple/bookcase-rs/README.md

 ### Exceptions

-`bookcase_macros` is itself required to enforce the rules of `SemVer Maggie.1.0`.
+`bookcase_alloc_macros` is itself required to enforce the rules of `SemVer Maggie.1.0`.
 As such, it will only have a stable release channel.

 ## Contribution

 I created a [discord channel](https://discord.gg/VNjUtBh4UB).
 As of this writing it has a population of me.
 Read the Goals, Concessions, and Progress sections for ideas on what to work on, and speak with me about how to make changes I am likely to accept.
-You can also just give me feedback, tell me my code is terrible, or that I'm being too edgy.
+You can also just ask questions and give me
+feedback: feature requests, tell me my code is terrible or that I'm being too edgy.
 All feedback is welcome!